 Vyhlidka Maj is the famous viewpoint spot overlooking the Vltava River near Prague.
 Some people also call it the “Horseshoe Bend of Europe”.
-After doing some amazing day trips from Prague like Kutna Hora and Karlstejn Castle we really wanted to find a good place to hike and get out in nature.
+After doing some amazing day trips from Prague to places like Kutna Hora and Karlstejn Castle we really wanted to find a good place to hike and get out in nature.

 Disclosure: This post contains sponsored content.
 We only recommend products and brands that we have tried and truly like.
 Thank you for your support and understanding!

 Vyhlidka Maj day hike near Prague

 Let’s talk about the Vltava River for a second.
 It’s one of the two famous rivers in the Czech Republic.
 The Vltava runs straight through Prague right below the castle and Letna Park.
 The river at Vyhlidka Maj is the same river as the one tourists and locals go paddle boating next to Charles Bridge.
 Another fun fact about the Vltava River is that it’s also the longest river in the Czech Republic and slithers and bends all the way down to the south of the country.